qrzn23/min/wip/magick/content.md

 The conjurations given by Dr. Dee (vide Equinox I, VIII) are an a language called Angelic, or Enochian.
 Its source has hitherto baffled research, but it is a language and not a jargon, for it possesses a structure of its own, and there are traces or grammar and syntax.

 However this may be, it works.
-Even the beginner finds that “things happen” when he uses it: and this is an advantage or disadvantage ! —shared by no other type of language.
+Even the beginner finds that “things happen” when he uses it: and this is an advantage or disadvantage! —shared by no other type of language.
 The rest need skill.
 This needs Prudence!

 The Egyptian Invocations are much purer, but their meaning has not been sufficiently studied by persons magically competent.
 We possess a number of Invocations in Greek of every degree of excellence; in Latin but few, and those of inferior quality.
 It will be noticed that in every case the conjurations are very sonorous, and there is a certain magical voice in which they should be recited.
 This special voice was a natural gift of the Master Therion; but it can be easily taught — to the right people.